-The current members of the Audit and Finance Committee are Thomas L. Saeli (Chair), Patricia C. Barron and Robert W. Shaw II.
+The current members of the Audit and Finance Committee are Thomas L. Saeli (Chair), Steven M. Anderson and Robert W. Shaw II.
 This committee selects our independent registered public accounting firm, subject to ratification of our full Board of Directors, and has oversight responsibility for reviewing the scope and results of the independent registered public accounting firm's annual examination of our financial statements and the quality and integrity of those financial statements.
-Further, the committee reviews the qualifications and independence of the independent registered public accounting firm, and meets with our financial management, including our Internal Audit Manager, and the independent registered public accounting firm to review matters relating to internal accounting controls, our accounting practices and procedures and other matters relating to our financial condition.
-The committee also reviews and monitors areas of financial risk that could have a material impact on our company.
-The Audit and Finance Committee met nine times during 2012.
+Further, the committee reviews the qualifications and independence of the independent registered public accounting firm, and meets with our Chief Financial Officer and Treasurer and the independent registered public accounting firm to review matters relating to internal accounting controls, our accounting practices and procedures and other matters relating to our financial condition.
+The committee also reviews and monitors areas of financial risk that could have a material impact on our Company.
+The Audit and Finance Committee met eleven times during 2013.

-Our Board of Directors has determined that each of the members of the Audit and Finance Committee is "financially literate" in accordance with the listing standards of the Nasdaq Stock Market.
+Our Board of Directors has determined that each of the members of the Audit and Finance Committee is "financially literate" in accordance with NASDAQ listing standards.
 In addition, our Board of Directors has determined that Mr. Saeli qualifies as an "audit committee financial expert" as defined in Item 407(d)(5) of Regulation S-K.

-Governance Committee
+Corporate Development and Governance Committee

-The current members of the Governance Committee are Steven M. Anderson (Chair), Patricia C. Barron and Thomas L. Saeli.
-This committee reviews the performance and compensation of our directors, makes recommendations to our Board of Directors for membership and committee assignments and for the compensation of our directors, and manages the annual evaluation of the performance of our President and Chief Executive Officer.
-The Governance Committee met four times during 2012.
+The current members of the Corporate Development and Governance Committee are Robert W. Shaw II (Chair), Steven M. Anderson and Ranjit C. Singh.
+This committee works with management to develop corporate strategy and to identify and evaluate acquisition opportunities, reviews the performance and compensation of our directors, makes recommendations to our Board of Directors for membership and committee assignments and for the compensation of our directors, and manages the annual evaluation of the performance of our President and Chief Executive Officer.
+The Corporate Development and Governance Committee was formed on June 4, 2013 by merging the pre-existing Strategy and Corporate Development Committee with the Governance Committee.
+Prior to the merger of committees on June 4, 2013, the Strategy and Corporate Development Committee met one time and the Governance Committee met three times in 2013.

-The Governance Committee identifies potential nominees for directors based on its own research for appropriate candidates as well as on recommendations received by directors or from shareholders as described below.
-On occasion, the Governance Committee may retain an executive search firm to assist in the identification of potential director nominees.
-The committee will also evaluate information provided by the National Association of Corporate Directors about prospective Board candidates.
+The Corporate Development and Governance Committee identifies potential nominees for directors based on its own research for appropriate candidates as well as on recommendations received by directors or from shareholders as described below.
+The Corporate Development and Governance Committee may retain an executive search firm to assist in the identification of potential director nominees.
 The evaluation process and the factors considered in undertaking that evaluation are set forth under the caption "Shareholder Recommendations for Director Nominations" below.

-The Governance Committee also has overall responsibility for assessing and managing our exposure to various risks.
+The Corporate Development and Governance Committee also has overall responsibility for assessing and managing our exposure to risks associated with the conduct of our business.